Tuesday, August 16, 2022

 • Pushing the antenna bypass will measure the power output and ask for it to be adjusted if necessary

-• Error indicators will be all on the text display
+• Error indicators will use text display

 To experiment with a touch screen user interface, I ordered an Elegoo 2.8" TFT touch screen display.
 I spent a few days trying to make it work without success.
 I returned it and continued looking for alternatives.
 I ordered an Adafruit 3.5" TFT touch screen display and it worked as advertised.
 Initial tests show that it will do the job.
-The front panel might end up being a touch screen and an on-off switch.

 Adjusting Amplifier Power Level